Study delay

 Especially for students with a study visa: report circumstances that prevent you from meeting the 50% progress requirement before 1 August to studentendecaan@tilburguniversity.edu.

-You can report the circumstances by sending an e-mail to studentendecaan@tilburguniversity.edu, in which you explain concisely and objectively what is going on.
-If necessary, you will receive a link from the Dean of Students to schedule an appointment online.
+You can report the circumstances by sending an e-mail to deanofstudents@tilburguniversity.edu, in which you explain concisely and objectively what is going on.
+If necessary, you will receive a link from the dean of students to schedule an appointment online.

 Furthermore, you must always be able to provide written proof of the circumstance you are invoking.
 This can be a medical certificate or another document (certificate of social work, therapist, official report, legal document, etc.).
 You can enclose this with your e-mail (preferably in pdf format; no pictures), but you can also take it with you to the appointment.